Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

-Every day people who have never been arrested for anything in their lives find themselves under arrest for DUI.
-People in this situation are often scared, angry at the way they were treated by the police, worried about how DUI charge will impact their job, child custody issues, or immigration status.
+Every day people who have never been arrested for anything in their lives find themselves under arrest for driving under the influence, commonly known as DUI.
+Individuals in this situation are often scared, angry at the way they were treated by the police, worried about how the DUI charge will impact their job, child custody issues, or immigration status.
 They know they need a criminal defense lawyer, but are confused about how to find a good one.
-If you are reading this, you are probably in that situation.
+If you are reading this, you may be in that situation.

-Your confusion is made worse by the internet – a sea of websites filled with conflicting information from criminal defense attorneys who claim to be “DUI experts.”
-Then there’s the “jail mail”, the flood of solicitations from lawyers who promise spectacular results at low prices.
-And there’s the endless parade of well-meaning friends and family who offer advice that may or not be any good.
+Your confusion is likely made worse by the Internet – a sea of conflicting information from criminal defense attorneys who claim to be “DUI experts.”
+Then there’s the “jail mail,” the flood of solicitations from lawyers who promise spectacular results at low prices.
+Finally, there’s the endless parade of well-meaning friends and family who offer advice that may or may not be any good.

-If you don’t know anyone who has been arrested for a DUI who can recommend a criminal defense attorney or you don’t know personally know any criminal lawyers, here’s some suggestions about how to find a DUI defense attorney.
+So, how do you find a good DUI defense lawyer?
+If you don’t know anyone who has been arrested for a DUI and can recommend a criminal defense attorney or you don’t personally know any criminal lawyers, here’s some suggestions about how to find a qualified DUI defense attorney.

 Ask another lawyer to recommend someone.
 Ask a lawyer you trust to recommend a criminal lawyer.
 Even if the attorney you ask does not practice criminal law, he or she will know who to recommend.
 This is how the majority of my DUI clients come to me.